Jim Gray (American politician)

-James P. Gray II (born August 18, 1953) is an American politician who is the Kentucky Secretary of Transportation in the administration of Governor Andy Beshear.
-He is the former two-term mayor of Lexington, Kentucky.
-Gray served as the city's vice mayor from 2006 to 2010 before being elected mayor in November 2010.
+James P. Gray II (born August 18, 1953) is an American politician who was the Kentucky secretary of transportation in the administration of Governor Andy Beshear from 2019 to 2026.
+He was previously the mayor of Lexington, Kentucky from 2011 to 2019.
+Gray served as the city's vice mayor from 2007 to 2010 before being elected mayor in November 2010.
 Gray won re-election to another four-year term on November 4, 2014.
 In 2016, he ran for the United States Senate seat held by U.S. Senator Rand Paul.
 Gray won the May 17 Democratic primary with nearly 60% of the vote.
 Gray lost the November 8 general election to Paul.

 Prior to serving as mayor, Gray was Chairman and CEO of Gray Construction, an engineering, design, and construction company headquartered in Lexington.
 Once elected, he took an advisory role as Chair of the Board of Directors to focus on his role as mayor.